Generating spin polarization from vorticity through nonlocal collisions

 The equations of motion for these tensors can be written with the help of the Boltzmann equation \eqref{bbeqeq} and the weak equivalence principle \eqref{wep} as

 where energy-momentum conservation in a binary collision makes the right-hand side of Eq.\ \eqref{Ta} vanish.
-On the other hand, the right-hand side of Eq.\ \eqref{total_cons} is derived from the conservation of total angular momentum and shows that spin is in general not conserved in collisions (as it can be converted into orbital angular momentum).
-This conversion is described by the antisymmetric part of the energy-momentum tensor, which contains terms of at least second order in $\hbar$.
+On the other hand, the right-hand side of Eq.\ \eqref{total_cons} is derived from the conservation of total angular momentum and shows that spin is in general not conserved in collisions.
+This is described by the antisymmetric part of the energy-momentum tensor, which contains terms of at least second order in $\hbar$.
 Moreover, in the HW formulation, $T_{\mathrm{HW}}^{[\nu\mu]}$ is nonzero only in the presence of nonlocal collisions.
-In local collisions the orbital angular momentum vanishes and the dipole-moment tensor itself is a collision invariant, which makes the right-hand side of Eq.\ \eqref{total_cons} vanish~\cite{Florkowski:2018fap}.
+In local collisions the orbital angular momentum vanishes and the dipole-moment tensor itself is a collision invariant~\cite{Florkowski:2018fap}, which makes the right-hand side of Eq.\ \eqref{total_cons} vanish.
 In general, however, this happens only in global equilibrium.
 Away from global equilibrium, the collision term is nonzero, and thus there is always dissipative dynamics.
 In this sense, ``ideal spin hydrodynamics'' exists only if one neglects the nonlocality of a microscopic collision.